 TGmc editor: within subclause V.7 Calculating EstimatedThroughput, change all occurrences of DSYM_DUR to DSYMDur

-min(x,y) = the minimum of x and y

-max(x,y) = the maximum of x and y

-RSSI is the RSSI of Beacon or Probe Response frames received from the STA with the MAC address that matches the PeerMACAddress in the MLME-ESTIMATED-THROUGHPUT.request primitive
+RSSI is the RSSI (in dBm) of Beacon or Probe Response frames received from the STA with the MAC address that matches the PeerMACAddress in the MLME-ESTIMATED-THROUGHPUT.request primitive

-P_adjust is the implementation specific power adjustment parameter used to convert RSSI into SNR, as well as take into account potential TX power differences between Beacon/Probe Response frames to data frames.
+P_adjust is the implementation specific power adjustment parameter (in dBm) used to convert RSSI into SNR, as well as take into account potential TX power differences between Beacon/Probe Response frames to data frames.
 The nominal value is 88 if the Beacon or Probe Response frames were received using DSSS or CCK rate, and 86 otherwise.

 References: